immuni-app/immuni-documentation/README.md

   - When a user tests positive for SARS-CoV-2, the virus causing COVID-19, they have the option to upload to a server their recent temporary exposure keys.
 This operation can only happen with the validation of a **healthcare operator.**
   - The app periodically downloads the new temporary exposure keys and uses them to derive the infected users’ rolling proximity identifiers for the recent past.
 It then matches the identifiers against those stored in the device’s memory and **notifies the user** if a risky exposure has occurred.
   - The system uses **no geolocation data** whatsoever, including GPS data.
 So, the app cannot tell where the contact with a potentially contagious user took place, nor the identities of those involved.
-- To implement its contact tracing functionality, Immuni leverages **the Apple and Google Exposure Notification framework.** This allows Immuni to be more reliable than otherwise would be possible.
+- To implement its exposure notification functionality, Immuni leverages **the Apple and Google Exposure Notification framework.** This allows Immuni to be more reliable than otherwise would be possible.
 - Besides the temporary exposure keys, the Immuni app also sends to the server some analytics data.
-These include **epidemiological and operational information,** and are sent for the purpose of helping the National Healthcare Service (Servizio Sanitario Nazionale) to provide effective assistance to users.
+These include **epidemiological and operational information,** and are sent for the purpose of helping the National Healthcare Service (_Servizio Sanitario Nazionale_) to provide effective assistance to users.
 - Immuni is being developed while paying a lot of attention to user privacy and a number of measures have been taken to protect it.
 For example, the app collects **no personal data that would disclose the user’s identity,** such as the user’s name, age, address, email, or phone number.

 ## Introduction